 Lagging productivity growth is the country's central economic challenge, yet few policymakers focus on it, and to the extent that they do, they typically consider only the broadest of measures.
-To bring attention to the issue and begin shaping a more focused national productivity policy, the president should appoint a national commission on productivity and charge it with exploring economic policy options that go beyond the conventional approach of focusing only on ensuring there is a generally conducive business climate with basic "factor inputs" such as skilled labor and ready access to capital.
+To bring attention to the issue and begin shaping a more focused national productivity policy, the president should appoint a national commission on productivity.
+The committee should explore economic policy options that go beyond the conventional approach of focusing only on ensuring there is a generally conducive business climate with basic "factor inputs" such as skilled labor and ready access to capital.